 There is also a focus on International Baccalaureate recognition policies at universities around the world as they relate to scholarship opportunities and course credit for students who matriculate through the IB diploma programme.

-Illustrated above are some of the Universities and Colleges which have made offers to Cedar’s Graduates in 2016 and 2017.
+Illustrated above are some of the Universities and Colleges which have recently made offers to Cedar’s Graduates.

 Course projects include: